- Mental health experts suggest parents to ensure children have some routine

 - Provide children the right information about the pandemic: Dr Sabharwal

-New Delhi: In his Independence Day address, Delhi Chief Minister Arvind Kejriwal made it clear that schools in the national capital will remain closed until the COVID-19 situation is brought under control completely.
+New Delhi: Delhi Chief Minister Arvind Kejriwal made it clear that schools in the national capital will remain closed until the COVID-19 situation is brought under control completely.
 CM Kejriwal had said, “I meet people and get messages from them asking not to open schools.
 I want to assure them that we care about their children as much as they do.
 Unless fully convinced, we are not going to open the schools”, as quoted by a news agency PTI.

 Schools across India have been shut for over five months now.
 In India, Kerala was the first state to suspend classes in all schools, and colleges and exams for classes up to 7th standard on March 10.
 The following day the World Health Organisation (WHO) declared Coronavirus pandemic and soon other states took the decision to shut schools and colleges for all classes.